bluem-development/bluem-woocommerce/readme.txt

 1. Download the plugin
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the preferred modules from the 'Settings > Bluem' page.

 == Usage ==
-Be sure to enable the desired modules from the Settings > Bluem page.
+**Be sure to enable the desired modules from the Settings > Bluem page!**

+Ensure that the required information is filled in within the settings page.
+The Access Token for testing, the SenderID and the brandID have to be set properly.
+These details are given by your Bluem account manager.

+You can change the environment from Testing to Live production as soon as you have a production token and you have tested your configuration extensively.

 === Mandates ===
 Connected to woocommerce as a payment gateway.
 Enable it as a module in Settings > bluem and as the gateway in WooCommerce > Settings > Payments

+From that moment onwards you can utilize the gateway during checkout.

 ==== Mandates shortcode ====
 Activated if Mandates is activated as a module from the Settings > Bluem page.